antvas98/set_based_GNNs/README.md

 5. `cross_validation_metric.py`: This file implements cross-validation for a given number of folds (default is 10).
 It performs the hyperparameter selection process from step 4 within each fold to evaluate the model's performance in 10 different test sets.

+6. `example_run.py`: A short example that automatically split train and test a $\alpha$ a given (transformed) dataset for

+## Getting Started

+To use these scripts, follow these steps:

+1. Install the required dependencies mentioned in the `requirements.txt` file.

+2. Run the scripts using Python.
+You can provide the necessary arguments as described in the script files or modify the code to fit your specific requirements.